Living Responsibly in La Plata County

 Land use in La Plata County

-What can be built on a property and the type of uses can occur on your land will depend on where the property is located and many other factors including whether you intend to use a property for commercial, agricultural, residential or mixed use purposes.
+What can be built on a property and the type of uses that can occur on your land will depend on where the property is located and many other factors, including whether you intend to use a property for commercial, agricultural, residential or mixed use purposes.
 When purchasing a property or considering development in the unincorporated areas of La Plata County, you may want to discuss your ideas with the Planning Department first.
 Give us a call at 970-382-6263.

 Also check out requirements for municipalities including:

 Building permits are required for all construction.
 However, structures used for utility or storage sheds that are less than 200 square feet do not require a building permit.
 View the La Plata County Building Code and find useful resources including permit applications.

 Many residents and businesses use onsite wastewater treatment systems (or septic systems) – that are permitted by San Juan Basic Public Health Department.
 When a property with a septic system is sold, an inspection is required.
 If development is within 400 feet from a central sewer line at the parcel boundary, La Plata County Code (Sec.
 70-3) requires the property to connect to central sewer.
 Find out more at https://sjbpublichealth.org/septic/

 Living with DroughtDrought is our reality and as most of the county is considered “water critical”, it’s up to us to live responsibly to reduce water waste and prepare for years with low precipitation.
 This means considering a dependable water supply for your residence and/or business, utilizing landscaping that’s appropriate for the La Plata County climate, and utilizing responsible watering practices.
 A Colorado drought monitor can be found at https://climate.colostate.edu/drought_info.html.